Software-Developers-IRL/Little-Mermaid-2-The-SQL/readme.md

 5. test package
   * update .npmignore
   * run `npm pack` unzip contents and verify, node_modules are not required b/c they will be installed with package.json
+  * `npm unpublish @funktechno/little-mermaid-2-the-sql@0.0.5` can only work within 1 week of publish, not very useful b/c not possible to republish an unpublished version

 ### Technologies
 * [esLint](https://eslint.org/)